wp-plugins/admin-post-navigation/readme.txt

 1. A screenshot of the previous/next links adjacent to the 'Edit Post' admin page header when Javascript is enabled.
 2. A screenshot of the previous/next links in their own 'Edit Post' admin page sidebar panel when Javascript is disabled for the admin user.

+== Frequently Asked Questions ==

+= How do I change it so the previous/next links find the adjacent post according to post_date? =

+See the Filters section for the `c2c_admin_post_navigation_orderby` filter, which has just such an example.

 == Filters ==